Sport Fishing for Halibut in Alaska

 (2) For guided recreational (sport) fishing (as referred to in 50 CFR 300.65) in IPHC Regulatory Area 2C:

-(a) No person on board a charter vessel (as referred to in 50 CFR 300.65) shall catch and retain more than one Pacific halibut per calendar day, and
+(a) No person on board a charter vessel (as referred to in 50 CFR 300.65) shall catch and retain more than one Pacific halibut per calendar day;

-(b) No person on board a charter vessel (as referred to in 50 CFR 300.65) shall catch and retain from 1 February to 14 July any Pacific halibut that with head on is greater than 40 inches (101.6 cm) and less than 80 inches (203.2 cm), and from 15 July to 31 December, any Pacific halibut that with head on is greater than 36 inches (91.4 cm) and less than 80 inches (203.2 cm), as measured in a straight line, passing over the pectoral fin from the tip of the lower jaw with mouth closed, to the extreme end of the middle of the tail; and
+(b) No person on board a charter vessel (as referred to in 50 CFR 300.65) shall catch and retain any Pacific halibut that with head on is greater than 37 inches (94.0 cm) and less than 80 inches (203.2 cm) as measured in a straight line, passing over the pectoral fin from the tip of the lower jaw with mouth closed, to the extreme end of the middle of the tail; and

-(c) No person on board a charter vessel may catch and retain Pacific halibut in 2024 on any Friday from 19 July – 13 September.
+(c) No person on board a charter vessel may catch and retain Pacific halibut on any Tuesday from 13 May - 9 September in 2025.

 (3) For guided recreational (sport) fishing (as referred to in 50 CFR 300.65) in IPHC Regulatory Area 3A:

-(b) At least one of the retained Pacific halibut must have a head-on length of no more than 28 inches (71.1 cm) as measured in a straight line, passing over the pectoral fin from the tip of the lower jaw with mouth closed, to the extreme end of the middle of the tail.
-If a person recreational (sport) fishing on a charter vessel in IPHC Regulatory Area 3A retains only one Pacific halibut in a calendar day that Pacific halibut may be of any length.
+(b) At least one of the retained Pacific halibut must have a head-on length of no more than 27 inches (68.6 cm) as measured in a straight line, passing over the pectoral fin from the tip of the lower jaw with mouth closed, to the extreme end of the middle of the tail.
+If a person recreational (sport) fishing on a charter vessel in IPHC Regulatory Area 3A retains only one Pacific halibut in a calendar day that Pacific halibut may be of any length; and

-(e) no person on board a charter vessel may catch and retain Pacific halibut in 2024 on any Wednesday.
+(c) no person on board a charter vessel may catch and retain Pacific halibut in on any Tuesday or Wednesday in 2025.

 *If you are required to comply with the regulations, you should rely on the current, actual regulatory text for Federal and State regulations, and not on this guide.
 For Federal regulations, please refer to the annual management measures under 50 CFR 300 or contact NOAA Fisheries